What is Meditation

 Naming the Inner Phenomena

 Of course these homegrown symbols can act as a new mental trap for ego-identification.
 I must admit it did so for me on my journey inwards.
-However, used wisely they can act as mental anchors, guiding us deeper into uncharted realms of our internal landscape without dragging us into narrative distractions.
+However, used wisely they can act as symbolic anchors, guiding us deeper into uncharted realms of our internal landscape without dragging us into narrative distractions.
 The key is to use these metaphors lightly, allowing them to serve as helpful signposts rather than definitive labels.
 When used wisely, they enhance our capacity to engage with the hidden sensory life within us, bringing conscious awareness to the ancient and ever-evolving bio-operative systems that sustain our being.

 "There are people who, through concentration and other yoga exercises, can bring the subconscious up to the conscious level where they can discern and judge, and thereby benefit from the unlimited treasures of the subconscious memory, among which not only the memory of our previous lives is stored but also the past of the lineage, all pre-human forms of life, and the memory of the consciousness that makes all life in the universe possible."